 I know of someone who tried five times before finally getting into veterinary school.
 She ultimately succeeded because she continued to believe in herself despite multiple rejections.
 She trusted her subjective judgment over the subjective judgments of others – and she prevailed.
 I interviewed Dr. Lisa Lippman on my podcast.
 She tried three times before getting into vet school.
 Read this article about her then come back and listen to her interview – and then just try to tell me she isn’t amazing and brilliant and completely worthy of the DVM degree.

 I’m not saying you should continue trying to get into veterinary school just to prove you can.
 Maybe you’ll reassess your dreams and take another path.
 That is a fine option as well.
 But if your desire to become a veterinarian remains undiminished despite the judgments of admissions committees, then make your own subjective judgment of this setback into an opportunity to learn and grow, and choose to see it as merely a temporary road block.
-Then do what every successful person does in the face of failure: Keep believing in yourself and press on.
+Then do what every successful person does in the face of failure: Up your game and try again.